 The School of Business provides students with a foundation of business knowledge and the framework for a lifetime of continued learning.
-The School seeks to instill a Bible-centered focus with the concept of business as a mission and cultural intelligence into all programs both Online and On-Campus.
-Degrees include an Associate of Arts in Business, a Bachelor of Science in Business with a Concentration in Management, Marketing, or Information Technology and Business Analysis.
-On-Campus Undergraduate students may also pursue additional degrees and concentrations through our partnership with Davenport University.
+The University seeks to instill a Bible-centered focus with the concept of business as a mission and cultural intelligence into all programs both Online and On Campus.
+Degrees include an Associate of Arts in Business, and a Bachelor of Science in Business with optional Concentrations in Management and Marketing.
+On Campus Undergraduate students may also pursue additional degrees and concentrations through Grace's partnership with Davenport University.